Tooth Extraction Placentia, CA

 Signs that you might need a tooth extraction

-At Gilberto G. Garcia, DDS, we practice preventative care and can help in an emergency situation.
+At Pacific Horizon Dental Arts, we practice preventative care and can help in an emergency situation.
 If you feel intense discomfort in your tooth or your jaw, give us a call since this could be a sign of a dental abscess or severe infection.
 Simultaneously, if it hurts when you bite down or chew this can also be an indication of a cavity or infection.
 Other signs like puss or bleeding indicate that you should call 714-260-0763 and schedule an appointment with our family dentistry office right away.

 What you should know about wisdom teeth removal

 If you still have your wisdom teeth, you may need to have them removed.
 We invite you to schedule an appointment with our dentist office so that we can examine your teeth and take X-rays to determine whether or not you should keep your wisdom teeth.
 Not everyone needs to have them out, so it depends on how much room you have and whether they are growing in straight or impacted.
 Also, if you have worn braces, they might need to be removed to prevent them pushing the other teeth forward.
 The process of removing wisdom teeth is roughly the same as any other tooth with the exception of when and why we perform the procedure.
 At Pacific Horizon Dental Arts, we typically recommend wisdom teeth removal in the teenage years.
 General extractions are more common as people age and have a tooth that needs to be removed due to a severe infection or significant damage.
 To find out whether or not you should keep your wisdom teeth, call (714) 260-0763 to schedule an appointment to speak with Dr. Garcia.

 - Cosmetic dentistry is generally used to refer to any dental work that improves the appearance (though not necessarily the function) of a person’s teeth, gums and/or bite.